Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Fixed the bug when occupied building's `MuzzleFlashX` is drawn on the center of the building when `X` goes past 10.
 - Fixed jumpjet units that are `Crashable` not crashing to ground properly if destroyed while being pulled by a `Locomotor` warhead.
 - Fixed jumpjet units being unable to turn to the target when firing from a different direction.
+- Fixed jumpjet units being able to continue firing at enemy target when crashing.

 ![image](_static/images/jumpjet-turning.gif)
 *Jumpjet turning to target applied in [Robot Storm X](https://www.moddb.com/mods/cc-robot-storm-x)*